-- [1] Train and Engine Service employees must use an NS approved lantern when working on or about the tracks at night.
-The lantern must be turned on before sunset until after sunrise, and at any other time or location where low lighting conditions exist. - [2] An NS-approved headlamp, or other suitable lighting source, may be used in lieu of the lantern under the following conditions: - [2.1] At locations authorized by Special Instructions. - [2.2] By Engineers when working on or about their locomotives. - [3] Except in an emergency, the headlamp must not be used to give hand signals.
+(a) Train and Engine Service employees must use an NS approved lantern when working on or about the tracks at night.
+The lantern must be turned on before sunset until after sunrise, and at any other time or location where low lighting conditions exist.

+- (b) An NS-approved headlamp, or other suitable lighting source, may be used in lieu of the lantern under the following conditions: - 1.
+At locations authorized by Special Instructions. - By Engineers when working on or about their locomotives. - (c) Except in an emergency, the headlamp must not be used to give hand signals.